 People with substance use disorder (SUD) face stigma on many fronts – from themselves, their loved ones, and even their medical providers.
 Research shows that clinicians do often have biases against patients with addiction.
 When patients feel stigmatized, they may avoid seeking treatment or disregard clinician recommendations and experience worse outcomes.
 Learn steps clinicians can take to becoming an advocate for patients with SUD.

-Supported by the National Institute on Drug Abuse, Clinical Trials Network Dissemination Initiative
+Brought to you by the PA Foundation with support from the National Institute on Drug Abuse Clinical Trials Network Dissemination Initiative.

 Allied Against Opioid Abuse

 Prescription opioids are fueling a national epidemic.
 According to the Centers for Disease Control and Prevention (CDC), an estimated 115 Americans die every day from an opioid overdose and more than 1,000 people are treated in emergency rooms daily for not using opioid prescriptions as directed.

 Addressing the national opioid abuse epidemic requires bringing together stakeholders from all levels of government, the healthcare community and supply chain to provide patients and their families with information and resources to address the crisis and help prevent further harm.